A History of Royal Fashion

 Who is the course for?

-This course is designed for those who have an interest in fashion and history.
+This course is designed for those who have an interest in fashion history and/or the Royals.
 No prior knowledge is required; all learners are welcome.

 Who developed the course?